Celebrating Healthy Schools

 place recently at Ysgol Gwynedd, Flint.

-year running, the event was celebrated jointly with the Flintshire Primary
+time this year, the event was celebrated jointly with the Flintshire Primary

-aspects of health education and sport.
+all aspects of health education and sport.

 Pupils from schools across the county attended to receive their awards from the